Q: What is divestment?

 Q: Won’t Princeton lose money by divesting from fossil fuels?
 Won’t that reduce opportunities for learning?

 A: Fossil fuels were extremely profitable in the past, but they’re increasingly becoming risky investments: Fossil fuels’ share of the global energy mix has been trending downward since 2010.
 Reports also show that clean energy investments are now competitive with fossil fuel, and that as a growing market, clean energy is the safer financial option.
 Backing renewable energy over fossil fuel means building a cleaner, fairer future, not profiteering from pollution.
+In 2021, substantial evidence has been published that divesting is the fidicuciary duty of endowments.

 Q: Princeton is also fighting climate change through its scientific research.
 Won’t divestment hurt these efforts?